yousefelassal/quote-cron/README.md

 > Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish.

 > You learn to speak by speaking, to study by studying, to run by running, to work by working; in just the same way, you learn to love by loving.

+> There is no greater harm than that of time wasted.